optimum-neuron

 download

-SummaryOptimum Neuron is the interface between the Hugging Face Transformers and Diffusers libraries and AWS Tranium and Inferentia accelerators.
-It provides a set of tools enabling easy model loading, training and inference on single and multiple neuron core settings for different downstream tasks.
+SummaryOptimum Neuron serves as the bridge between Hugging Face libraries, such as Transformers, Diffusers, and PEFT, and AWS Trainium and Inferentia accelerators.
+It provides a set of tools enabling easy model loading, training, and inference on both single and multiple Neuron core configurations, across a wide range of downstream tasks.

 maintainerNone